 THE GRAVITY FIELD PROJECT

-Using sculptural, ‘pataphysical, and other strategies the Gravity Field Project maps and measures the gravitational field in which we all live.
+The Gravity Field Project is material investigation of gravity premised on the belief that art acts as an investigative and experimental form of enquiry addressing and reinterpreting what is explained through traditional scientific means.
+Sometimes employing scientific methodologies, sometimes ‘pataphysical* strategies but always addressing the sculptural realm, the Gravity Field Project maps and measures the gravitational field in which we all live.
 Gravity has always been a fundamental concern for sculpture, a factor to be reckoned with in the making and locating of objects.
 The Gravity Field Project attempts to invert this relationship and to free objects and space in the process:

 G ➡ S to S ➡ G